Complications of LASIK | LASIK Eye Surgery Risks

 LASIK, PRK, and ReLex SMILE are probably the safest major surgeries performed on the human body.
 But any surgery, even with our advanced laser technology and competent surgeon and staff, carries risk.
-The risks of LASIK for causing severe visual problems are extremely low, and when complications ensue, they are generally amenable to improvement.
+The risks of LASIK for causing severe visual problems are extremely low, and when complications of LASIK ensue, they are generally amenable to improvement.

 The method of performing the LASIK flap can contribute to dryness.
 Recent evidence indicates that a thinner flap, as performed with a femtosecond laser, such as the Visumax or Ziemer as used at RVI causes less interference with the corneal nerves involved in tear formation.
 The incidence of dry eye is believed to be lower with Relex SMILE because the laser pocket opening is smaller than LASIK.
 Also PRK may cause less dryness than LASIK.